 Psyllium has an appetite suppressant effect.

 Psyllium has an excellent ingredient for dietary nutrition.
-By swelling up to 8 times its weight when mixed with water, for example, it has a satiety and appetite-suppressant effect, which can facilitate weight loss.
+By swelling more than 40 times its weight when mixed with water, for example, it has a satiety and appetite-suppressant effect, which can facilitate weight loss.

 Psyllium is an excellent ingredient for cooking.

 psyllium can be used in a gluten-free diet.
 Being a very good texturizer and thickener, it is often used in the food industry as a stabilizer, binding agent, and to improve texture and fibre content.
 Thanks to its characteristics, it improves the texture and softness of breads, pastries and baked goods.
 It will help the bread dough to rise and thus make it more elastic.

 psyllium can also be added to fresh fruit drinks or flavoured drinks to improve the mouthfeel, make them richer and give them a good consistency or can be consumed int his original form water, milk, etc.

 - fresh or dry dough